distbit0/infolio/README.md

 "listToTagMappings": {
     "infofi": {
         "all_tags": [],
-        "any_tags": ["infofi"],
+        "formats": ["epub", "mobi", "html", "mhtml"],
-        "not_any_tags": []
+        "any_tags": ["infofi"]
     }
 }
 ```

-This creates a reading list called "infofi" that includes any article with the "infofi" tag.
+This creates a reading list called "infofi" that includes any article with the "infofi" tag in the specified formats.

 ### Multiple Tag Criteria